dacarras/r4sda/README.md

     data observations
   - It generates tables, variables, weights, and other objects to aid large scale assessment data analysis
-  - It relies on libraries such as: dplyr, stringr, purrr
+  - It relies on libraries such as: dplyr, stringr, purrr among others

 # Pendings